 Each replicated database is replicated from a master to a slave version of that database.
 Initially there is no replication; a master database must be created before it can be replicated.
 The database may, of course, be empty when replication starts.
 On the other hand, replication does not need to be specified immediately after the database is created; it can be initiated at any time after the database is created.

-Before you start replication, you must boot the master database and then copy the database to the slave location.
-To ensure that the master database is not modified between the time you start the file-system copy and the time you start replication, you must freeze the master database.
+Before you start replication, you must shut down the master database and then copy the database to the slave location.
 Follow these steps to start replication: